top of page

 🧠 End with a quiz!
 This strategy taps into the brain's reward pathway.

-10. Instant Feedback via Post-Its
+10. Get Instant Feedback for Your Webinar Facilitation via Post-Its

 Provide two (virtual) post-its for feedback - 'I like...' and 'I wish...'.
 It provides real-time, actionable insights.
 Feedback IS a GIFT!
 It highlights areas of improvement and strengths.
 It fosters self-awareness and motivation by offering a different perspective on your behavior and performance.
 It encourages a culture of continuous learning and development.